LBNL-JCI-ICF/better/README.md

 Download the [latest release](https://github.com/LBNL-JCI-ICF/better/releases/), see [Installation](#installation) for how to install the tool or download [Introduction to BETTER Presentation](https://github.com/LBNL-JCI-ICF/better/releases/download/v0.4-alpha/BETTER.Training.Slides.pptx) to start.

 ## Background
 The lack of public-access, data-driven tools requiring minimal inputs and short run time to benchmark against peers, quantify energy/cost savings, and recommend energy efficiency (EE) improvements is one of the main barriers to capturing untapped EE opportunities in the United States and globally.
-To fill the gap, and simultaneously address the need for automated, cost-effective, and standardized EE assessment of large volumes of buildings in U.S. state and municipal benchmarking and disclosure programs, an automated, open-source, virtual building EE targeting tool is being developed by Lawrence Berkeley National Laboratory (LBNL), Johnson Controls (JCI), and ICF.
+To fill the gap, and simultaneously address the need for automated, cost-effective, and standardized EE assessment of large volumes of buildings in U.S. state and municipal benchmarking and transparency programs, an automated, open-source, virtual building EE retrofit targeting tool has been developed with support from the U.S. Department of Energy (DOE) Office of Energy Efficiency and Renewable Energy (EERE) Building Technologies Office (BTO) by Lawrence Berkeley National Laboratory (LBNL) and Johnson Controls, with assistance from ICF.

-The tool requires very simple building data inputs; minimum manual work; and provides fast, “no-cost/no-touch” building EE upgrade targeting (equipment and operations) with an acceptable accuracy.
+BETTER requires very simple building data inputs; minimum manual work; and provides fast, “no-cost/no-touch” building EE upgrade targeting (equipment and operations) with an acceptable accuracy.
 It implements the ASHRAE Inverse Modeling Toolkit (IMT) to find piece-wise linear regression models between building energy consumption (electricity and fossil fuel) and outdoor air temperature.
 The model coefficients of each individual building are then benchmarked against the coefficients of buildings in the same space type category.
 Johnson Controls’ LEAN Energy Analysis is used to identify the EE measures for the building.
-Finally, the potential energy and cost savings are estimated with the EE measures.
+Finally, the potential energy, cost, and greenhouse gas (GHG) emissions reductions are estimated with the EE measures.

+BETTER is made possible by support from the U.S. DOE EERE BTO.

-The tool is being developed under Cooperative Research and Development Agreement (CRADA) No. FP00007338 between the Regents of the University of California Ernest Orlando Lawrence Berkeley National Laboratory under its U.S. Department of Energy (DOE) Contract No. DE-AC02-05CH11231 and Johnson Controls, Inc., with support from ICF.
+BETTER is being developed under Cooperative Research and Development Agreement (CRADA) No. FP00007338 between the Regents of the University of California Ernest Orlando Lawrence Berkeley National Laboratory, under its U.S. DOE Contract No. DE-AC02-05CH11231, and Johnson Controls, with assistance from ICF.

 ## Getting Started

 ### Software Prerequisites
 BETTER is developed using Python 3.6.
 We recommend using Anaconda to manage Python environments.
-If you'd rather not install Anaconda, you can download Python 3.6 from [here](https://www.python.org/downloads/).
+If you'd rather not install Anaconda, you can download Python 3.6 [here](https://www.python.org/downloads/).

 ### Data Requirements